ProstoyVadila/ws_servers_metrics/README.md

 ## Issues

-It seems CPU usage by container metrics from cadvisor are lower than should be.
+It seems values of CPU usage by container from cadvisor in grafana are lower than should be.
+Values from Docker Desktop are more correct.